-CONTINUING PROFESSIONAL DEVELOPMENT Adopted by the Council pursuant to the Chartered Accountants Act, 2010, and the Bylaws on June 16, 2011, as amended to June 18, 2014.
+REGULATION 4-5 CONTINUING PROFESSIONAL DEVELOPMENT

+Adopted by the Council pursuant to the Bylaws on June 16, 2011, continued under the Chartered Professional Accountants of Ontario Act, 2017, and as amended to September 28, 2017.

 - 1. In this regulation, words have the same meaning as they do in the Act and bylaws and: - 1.1 "public interest entity" is one where there is a high degree of outside interest in the entity from large numbers and diverse classes of stakeholders and either: - 1.1.1 the entity has a social responsibility because of the nature of its operations; or - 1.1.2 the substantial majority of the entity's stakeholders depend on financial reporting, as they have no other way of obtaining financial information about the entity;